 - Committed to contribute to the development of data harmonisation and analysis methods relevant to interrogating the genetic basis of DNA methylation variation using data from multiple sources

 - Willing to abide by the GoDMC Code of Conduct when taking part in such collaborative studies.

-In order to help support future collaborations between GoDMC members some Terms of Reference and Codes of Conduct have been set out.
+In order to help support future collaborations between GoDMC members a Code of Conduct has been set out.
 If after reading these documents you wish to join GoDMC or have any queries regarding GoDMC, please contact the study co-ordinator.